mmbman/Katagiri/1987-03-07-Zazen-Entry-to-the-Buddha-Dharma.md

 #### 45:50

 **Question:** I have two.
-The first one has to do, way at the beginning of your lecture, you talked about *will* and *activity*.
+The first one has to do with, way at the beginning of your lecture, you talked about *will* and *activity*. [...]
+Will, or purpose, design...

-**Katagiri Roshi:** Will.

-**Questioner:** Will, or purpose, design...
 And you said that...
 I wasn’t quite sure what you said.
 It sounded to me like you said that, you would start out with will and purpose, and then it would disappear as you became more one with the activity.

 **Katagiri Roshi:** If you use it.
-If you use the will, intention, and volition, instead of being enslaved by it, [being a] slave.
+If you use the will, intention, and volition, instead of being enslaved by it.

 **Questioner:** Can you talk about what the difference is?

 **Katagiri Roshi:** “Slave” means your intention, your will, is not manifested in a simple way, because it is connected with the heredity, and karma, and the past life, and also memories, et cetera, and also your five skandhas, your body.
-It’s pretty complicated.
-So if you try to manifest your will, intention, it doesn’t manifest itself in a simple way.
+So it’s pretty complicated; if you try to manifest your will, intention, it doesn’t manifest itself in a simple way.
 It’s a little bit complicated.

 **Questioner:** Uh-huh.